 Side effects may include: anemia, change in potassium level (causing symptoms such as numbness, tingling, muscle weakness, slow heart rate, shock), difficulty breathing, dizziness, drowsiness, dry mouth, fatigue, headache, hives, impotence, irregular heartbeat, kidney stones, muscle cramps, nausea, rash, sensitivity to light, stomach irritations, urine discoloration, vomiting

 Can I receive Maxzide if I am pregnant or breastfeeding?The effects of Maxzide during pregnancy have not been adequately studied.
 If you are pregnant or plan to become pregnant, inform your doctor immediately.
-Maxzide appears in breast milk and could affect a nursing infant.
+Maxzide appears in breast milk and could affect a breastfeeding infant.
 Consult your doctor before breastfeeding.

 What should I do if I miss a dose of Maxzide?If you miss a dose of this drug, skip it.
 Do not take two doses at once.